Field Oriented Control (FOC) Operation

 3. Efficiency Improved: Vector Control

-By analyzing the magnetic forces generated from the stator winding acting on the rotor, we can decompose the overall force into two orthogonal components: one aligned with the rotor’s magnetic field (the d-axis component, FdF_dFd) and one perpendicular to it (the q-axis component, FqF_qFq).
-In vector control, only the perpendicular component, FqF_qFq, contributes to generating torque.
-The component FdF_dFd, which is parallel to the rotor magnet, does not aid in rotation and is essentially wasted energy.
+By analyzing the magnetic forces generated from the stator winding acting on the rotor, we can decompose the overall force into two orthogonal components: one aligned with the rotor’s magnetic field (the d-axis component, FdF_d) and one perpendicular to it (the q-axis component, FqF_q).
+In vector control, only the perpendicular component, FqF_q, contributes to generating torque.
+The component FdF_d, which is parallel to the rotor magnet, does not aid in rotation and is essentially wasted energy.

 4. Frame Transformation